-The Great Tōhoku Earthquake, or Great East Japan Earthquake, with magnitude 9.0, struck off the coast of Japan on March 11, 2011, and triggered a massive tsunami.
+The Great East Japan Earthquake, with magnitude 9.1, struck off Japan’s Tōhoku coast on March 11, 2011, and triggered a massive tsunami wave that surged inland across kilometres of shoreline.
 This event was a natural disaster of staggering proportions, causing loss of human life, property destruction and environmental damage.
+More than 15,000 people tragically lost their lives, over 2,500 were reported missing, and more than 6,000 were injured.

 With the tsunami, about 5 million tons of debris swept from the land and coastal systems into the ocean.
 The Government of Japan estimates that 70% of that debris sank close to shore, leaving 1.5 million tons floating in the North Pacific with the potential to arrive on North American and Hawaiian coastlines.